 Create an alert for a list or list item

 Note: Does your screen look different than the examples here?
-Your administrator may have classic mode set on the list, or you're using an earlier version.
+Your administrator may have classic experience set on the list, or you're using an earlier version.
 If so, see Create an alert or subscribe to an RSS feed.
 If you're a list owner, site owner, or administrator, see Switch the default experience for lists or document libraries from new or classic for the steps to set the default experience.

 In the app launcher , click SharePoint, locate and go to the site, and then open the list.
 If you can’t find the list, click Settings , click Site Contents, and then open the list.